 - Take prompt action to prevent any similar incident from occurring, including, without limitation, the installation of appropriate patches or software fixes as soon as reasonably possible.

 Ex Libris performs multi-tiered security audits that include:

-- security checks on a daily basis
+- Daily security checks

-- security reviews on a monthly basis
+- Monthly security reviews

-- application security vulnerability assessment scans on a quarterly basis
+- Quarterly application security vulnerability assessment scans

-- third-party patching on a quarterly basis
+- Quarterly third-party patching

-- annual scan of network vulnerabilities
+- Annual scan of network vulnerabilities

 Additionally, Ex Libris engages an independent security company that performs a security penetration test based on the OWASP Top 10 and SANS 25 best practices.